Vocinity/context-scorer/README.md

 You don't have time for details?
 Jump right to the [example building procedure.](https://github.com/Vocinity/context-scorer#example-building-procedure)

 ## Documentation
-Doxygen Doxyfile is provided in doc folder but you can live without it. lib_Context_Scorer code is documenting itself.
+Doxygen Doxyfile is provided in doc folder but you can live without it. lib_Context-Scorer code is documenting itself.

 ## Python Environment